All you need to know about the new UKCA & UKNI marks

 UKCA and UKNI markings are being introduced at the end of the European Union exit transition period which will be the 1st January 2021.

 The UK government has released an update providing guidance for the UKCA/UKNI markings.
-The information released so far states that there will be a transition period for acceptance of CE markings until 1st January 2022 (with an exception being medical devices which doesn’t need to be changed until 2023) to give companies time to transfer over to the new markings.
+The information released so far states that there will be a transition period for acceptance of CE markings until 1st January 2022 (with an exception being medical devices which need to be changed by July 2023) to give companies time to transfer over to the new markings.

 All new manufactured stock will need the new mark on it from 1st January 2021 however, this does not apply to existing stock.
 For example, if your goods are fully manufactured and ready to place on the market before the 1st January 2021.
 In this instance, you would then still be able to sell your goods in Great Britain with a CE marking even if your covered by a certificate of conformity issued by a UK body.
 This option will cease by 1st January 2022.